secretstartups/handbook/content/handbook/security/security-operations/secops-oncall.md

 Weekday only:
 1. Monitor and respond to security related slack channels; delegate
-1. Improve on-call and incident handling processes - actively give feedback an automation ideas for alerts
+1. Improve on-call and incident handling processes - document on-call related problems and improvement opportunities by opening issues and any necessary support tickets (e.g. Devo support).
 1. Continue ongoing work where possible

 ### Triage Engineer Responsibility to delegate

 Delegation allows the team to spread the workload across the global team while maintaining adequate coverage and response times.
+It also minimizes the risk of one single person having to handle spikes in incident volume.

-- On-Call Engineers have to to delegate incidents to other Engineers after performing initial triage.
+- On-Call Engineers must delegate incidents to other Engineers after performing initial triage.
-- Delegation rules:
+- Delegation guidelines:
   - Incidents classified with either S1, P1, S2, or P2 should only be delegated to team members available in the current sunny region.
-  - All other incidents can be assigned to any team member not on PTO in any region.
+  - All other incidents can be assigned to any team member not out of office in any region.
-- Sometimes, team members are working on a high-priority assignment and are temporarily unavailable for delegation.
-If those team members get a delegation, they should contact a manager to re-assign the incident.
+- Sometimes, team members are working on a high-priority, time sensitive assignment and are temporarily unavailable for delegation.
+These situations should be communicated to the team transparently.
+If those team members inadvertently receive delegated incidents, they should work with their manager for assistance in incident reassignment.
 - The On-Call Engineer is the last resort if no other team member is available to work on high-urgency incidents.

 ### Triage Process